keybase/book-content/README.md

 We’ll encourage PRs from the whole community.
 Help us make this book better.

-Note this is brand new and there may be some errors, especially since initial contributions came from outside the Keybase staff.
+Note this is brand new and there may be some errors.

 ## Contributing